Marusoftware/Marutools/docs_src/src/dev.rst

         Calls on file open. ``self`` will share.

-        :param libtools.addon.AddonAPI api: AddonAPI.
+        :param libmarusoftware.addon.AddonAPI api: AddonAPI.
 You will use this to control UI, settings, and etc... **Please keep this for later**

     .. method:: save(file=None)